The Fantastic Four: Recognizing Some Women Who Shaped The History of Tech

 These four and many other unrecognized women’s bold contributions made technology, computer science, and STEM into the force that shapes much of our society today.
 While women continue to fight for a place in tech, these women laid down the foundation to challenge misleading stereotypes and push for an environment where everyone's contributions are heard and recognized.

-As we celebrate women’s accomplishments from the past, present and future, Unleashed Technologies thanks all the innovative women changing the tech industry and especially the extraordinary women on our team today.
+As we celebrate women’s accomplishments from the past, present and future, Unleashed thanks all the innovative women changing the tech industry and especially the extraordinary women on our team today.